robertwgehl/robertwgehl.github.io/about.md

 Hi!
 This blog is meant to do two things.

 First, one goal is to explore life as a **"FOSS Academic"** -- someone who uses Free and Open Source technologies to do academic work.
 I'm hoping that my discussions of FOSS technologies in an academic setting help others -- students, professors, university administrators -- understand the benefits and values of FOSS in the academy.
 I'm not a developer, but I am a professor who's been using FOSS to do his job for over a decade.
-I call this goal of exploring FOSS tools in the academy **Goal 1**.
+I call this goal of exploring FOSS tools in the academy **[Goal 1](/tags/goal 1.html)**.

-Second, this blog has **Goal 2** -- otherwise known as my **nefarious purpose**.
-I'm planning a book-length project about the culture, politics, and technical elements of FOSS.
-So, in addition to writing about using FOSS tools to do academic work, I will also write about the world of FOSS itself.
+Second, this blog has **[Goal 2](/tags/goal 2.html)**: writing a book about a FOSS topic.
+After some consideration, I decided to write a book about [Mastodon and the fediverse](/2024/02/11/Move-Slowy-Preview.html).
+It should be out in 2025.
 Sometimes, the two topics will collide in a single post.
 My intent here is to be more open about my own research process and writing.

 You can learn more about the goals of the blog in the [introductory post](/2020/11/27/introduction.html).